Skip to main content

 During periods without food, the body undergoes a metabolic switch, transitioning from glucose as its primary fuel source to stored fat and ketone bodies.
 This shift triggers a cascade of cellular responses, including increased insulin sensitivity and the activation of autophagy, a cellular cleansing process.
 These adaptations offer numerous potential health benefits, such as improved body composition and enhanced metabolic markers.
 However, these physiological changes are not without implications for the endocrine system.

 The body’s response to fasting involves adjustments in various hormone levels.
-Insulin levels decrease, while glucagon and concentrations typically rise.
+Insulin levels decrease, while glucagon and growth hormone concentrations typically rise.
 These changes reflect the body’s strategic efforts to mobilize energy stores and protect lean muscle mass.
 For individuals on hormone therapy, understanding these baseline metabolic shifts becomes paramount.
 The interplay between endogenously regulated hormones and exogenously administered compounds requires careful monitoring to ensure that the combined approach supports, rather than compromises, overall health and therapeutic goals.

 Initial Considerations for Hormonal Health